aws-ia/workshop-taskcat/content/00_pre/_index.md

 ## What you will need to get started!

-You will be porovided taskcat **Workshop-Hash**: `b76bbe879be74e988678bb4a831365f3`
+You will be provided taskcat **Workshop-Hash**: `b76bbe879be74e988678bb4a831365f3`

-Open a webrowser and navigate to https://dashboard.eventengine.run/
+Open a web browser and navigate to https://dashboard.eventengine.run/

 Enter the **Workshop-Hash** to proceed